The example counselling session

 On other pages of this website, I describe how this type of intervention is consistent with key counselling theories, including psychodynamic and cognitive-behavioural therapies.
 See “The counselling pages on this website”.

-I have called the client Zed.
+I call the client Zed.
 He is a fictional character based on the many clients I saw during my ten years working as a problem gambling counsellor.

 The identified cyclic dynamic